Norrmalmstorg robbery: Events

 Jan-Erik Olsson was on leave from prison on 23 August 1973, when he went into Kreditbanken on Norrmalmstorg, Stockholm, and attempted to rob it.
 Swedish police were notified shortly after and arrived on the scene.
 One officer, Ingemar Warpefeldt, suffered injuries to his hand after Olsson opened fire, while another was ordered to sit in a chair and sing a song.
 Olsson then took four bank employees hostage: Birgitta Lundblad, Elisabeth Oldgren, Kristin Enmark, and Sven Säfström.
 He demanded his friend Clark Olofsson be brought there, along with three million Swedish kronor, two guns, bulletproof vests, helmets and a Ford Mustang.

 Olsson was initially misidentified as Kaj Hansson, another escaped prisoner, and someone who specialized in bank robberies.
-Olsson was a repeat offender who had committed several armed robberies and acts of violence, the first when he was 16.
+Olofsson was a repeat offender who had committed several armed robberies and acts of violence.

 The government gave permission for Olofsson to be brought as a communication link with the police negotiators.
 The hostage Kristin Enmark said that she felt safe with Olsson and Olofsson but feared that the police might escalate the situation by using violent methods.
 Olsson and Olofsson barricaded the inner main vault in which they kept the hostages.
 Negotiators agreed that they could have a car to escape but would not allow them to take hostages with them if they tried to leave.

 Olsson called Swedish Prime Minister Olof Palme and said that he would kill the hostages and backed up his threat by grabbing one of them in a stranglehold.
 She was heard screaming as he hung up.
 The next day, the hostage Kristin Enmark called Palme and said that she was very displeased with his attitude and asked him to let the robbers and the hostages leave.

 Olofsson walked around the vault and sang Roberta Flack's "Killing Me Softly".
 On 26 August, the police drilled a hole into the main vault from the apartment above and took a widely circulated photograph of the hostages with Olofsson.
 Olsson fired his weapon into the hole on two occasions and wounded a police officer in the hand and face.

 Olsson had fired his weapon and threatened to kill the hostages if any gas attack was attempted.
 Nonetheless, on 28 August police used tear gas, and Olsson and Olofsson surrendered after an hour.
 None of the hostages sustained permanent injuries.